BeefonGit/Jensen_Resume/docs/index.md

 ## Other Skills
 _Works flawlessly under pressure.
 In fact I would argue that I work better under pressure.
 Worked in several emergency life or death situations at Becklar to prove and refine this._

+_Communication skills.
+Worked in communications for an emergency company and learned excellent communication skills._

 ## Data Science Society
 _Member for over 6 months, and has worked with some of the finest Data Scientists out there._